divio/divio-cloud-docs/introduction/django-05-database.rst

 commands cheatsheet <cheatsheet-project-resource-management>`.
 A common use-case is to pull live content into the development environment, so that you can test new development with real data.

 You can also execute commands like ``python manage.py migrate`` directly in the cloud environment.
-Copy the SSH URL from the Test environment pane in the Control Panel, and use it to open a session directly to a cloud container.
-Then
+Try it - copy the SSH URL from the Test environment pane in the Control Panel, and use it to open a session directly to a cloud container.
+Then try, for example:
-run:

 ..  code-block:: bash

     python manage.py migrate

+or:

+..  code-block:: bash

+    python manage.py shell

 -------------------